Security Glossary

 C

-The process of finding hidden or unlinked content on a website, including files, directories, API endpoints, and other resources that are not directly accessible through normal navigation.
+The process of finding hidden files, directories, or resources on a web server that are not directly linked or referenced.

 Related Terms: